san99tiago/ARCHITECTURE_AUTOMATION/README.md

 ## Primary Dependencies
 *Tkinter < br/>
-The GUI interface is d
+The GUI interface is develped with this simple, but powerfull library.

 *TTK